tldr-pages/tldr/pages/common/more.md

 > Opens a file for reading.
 > Allows movement and search in forward direction only.
-> Doesn't read the entire file (suitable for logs)
+> Doesn't read the entire file (suitable for logs).

-- open a file
+- Open a file:

 `more {{source_file}}`

-- page down
+- Page down:

 `d (next)`

-- search for a string
+- Search for a string:

 `/{{something}}   then   n (next)`

-- exit
+- Exit:

 `q`